Use 'Enter' for

 And the weakest, or no interaction at all, occurs

-When an electric field particle touches the particle of matter
+When an electric field particle touches a particle of matter

 At right angles to the plane of particle of matter's torus shape

-When the touching surfaces of the electric field particle and the particle of matter, are either in some way
+When the touching surfaces of an electric field particle and a particle of matter, are either in some way

 Both moving in the same direction (both 'up', or both 'down')